ilya40umov/linux-mint-via-terminal/README.md

 - `history` - print the history of executed commands

 ##### System Monitoring
+- `top` - show linux processes, cpu utilization, memory usage etc
+- `htop` - an "improved" version of `top`
+- `glances` - an alternative to `htop`, includes disk and network stats
 - `vmstat 1` - print out (every second) the resource utilization in a tabular format
 - `free` - display the amount of free and used memory
-- `top` - show linux processes, cpu utilization, memory usage etc
-- `htop` - an "improved" version of `top`
+- `iostat 1` - report (every second) read/write and other statistics for devices and partitions
-- `s-tui` - show graphs of freq, utilization and temprature of CPU, as well as the power usage
+- `s-tui` - show graphs of frequency, utilization and temprature of CPU, as well as the power usage
 - `sudo powertop` - power consumption / power management tool
-- `atop` - view the load on the system
-- `iostat 1` - report (every second) read/write and other statistics for devices and partitions
+- `stress -c 4` - run 4 CPU-loading workers (can also stress-test memory, io etc.)

 ##### Process / System Management
 - `ps aux | grep java` - show running java processes